Mets' Lindor homers after surprise visit from mom

 ALMOST TWICE (OR THRICE) AS NICE

-De La Cruz came within inches of a spectacular catch that would have resulted in at least a double play — and potentially a triple play — in the sixth.
+De La Cruz came within inches of a spectacular catch that briefly had the Marlins thinking they’d turned a triple play in the sixth.

 With two out, he tracked Luis Guillorme’s fly to the warning track, collided with the wall and barehanded the ball after several bobbles for an apparent catch.
 He then threw to the infield, where Mark Canha and Jeff McNeil were doubled off for a triple play.